KevinCarroll7737/kevincarroll7737.github.io/_posts/offSec/walk/2018-10-21-HTB-active.md

 + enum4linux
 + smbclient
++ gpocrack
 + smbspider
 + ImPacket

 > __TL;DR__
 >
-> Pwing a KDC by taking foothold with the cPassword identifiers found in an old GPP.
+> Pwing a KDC by taking foothold with the cPassword identifiers found in an old GPO.
 I can't execute commands, so I created paquets to get a TGS for the CIFS service account and cracked the password.
 That gives me access as Administrator on this KDC.. game over!

 #### Scanning